Enecuum/docs/how-to-mine-bit.md

 **Proof-of-Activity** nodes contribute to the network by validating m-blocks containing transactions.
 PoA is distributed through [Enecuum BIT App.](https://app.enecuum.com/bit/bit-app-v.0.11.3.apk) The only difference from Enecuum Masternode App is a little redesign to distinguish our two applications.
 As usual, it requires a minimal stake to start mining; but since BIT is not tradable, you can get it with our [faucet.](https://faucet-bit.enecuum.com/)

-**Proof-of-Stake** nodes receive rewards for voting for a PoS leader that publishes m-blocks.
-A PoS node is supposed to hold a significant amount of tokens to prove its eligibility.
+**Proof-of-Stake** nodes receive rewards for voting for a PoS leader that publishes macroblocks.
+In our current BIT implementation, the conditions for becoming a PoS node are simplified -- all you need is to have is a non-zero balance and specify an arbitrary PoS secret share.
+In the final protocol version, a PoS candidate is supposed to be in the top 100 wallets list and get a secret PoS share from a PoS coalition according to the corresponding Trinity protocol.

 **Proof-of-Work** nodes generate k-blocks, which are the basic structure of our blockchain, with your PC's CPU power.
 No minimal stake is required.
 Currently, BIT PoW mining difficulty is low, and as a result, CPU resources are not used a lot.
 But HDD usage is still high, as it is required to sync with the blockchain history.